|Last modified: 14-09-2022|

 Kostas Karanikolas' fuel-scm is one of the GUIs available for Windows.

-File > Open will check out files from the repository, and created a _FOSSIL_ file in the same directory where the repo file lives, and you will be prompted with "Open Fossil: No workspace found.
+File > Open will check out files from the repository and create a _FOSSIL_ file in the same directory where the repo file lives; You will be prompted with "Open Fossil: No workspace found.
 Would you like to make one here?"

 Options in the View menu (essentially matches output of "fossil ls-l"):